 - When you're ready, click on Upload to upload the latest firmware. - When prompted, hold the BOOT button on your board to set it to "programming mode".
-You can let go of the button once you see the text "Writing" in the console text. - If you receive an error, please make sure you have selected the correct device in the Firmware Uploader, and that you have pressed the 'BOOT' button as described above. - When the uploader finishes transferring the firmware to the device, it will say "Success!" - In the future, if you want to reset a device to factory settings, you can do so by ticking the "Erase WiFi Details" box and re-uploading the firmware.
+You can let go of the button once you see the text "Writing" in the console text. - If you receive an error, please make sure you have selected the correct device in the Firmware Uploader, and that you have pressed the 'BOOT' button as described above. - When the uploader finishes transferring the firmware to the device, it will say "Success!"
+If you have another device to set up, you can repeat this process with the new ESP32S board. - (i) In the future, if you want to reset a device to factory settings, you can do so by ticking the "Erase WiFi Details" box and re-uploading the firmware.